 Hello and welcome to the DevelopSense Web page!
 I'm your host, Michael Bolton.
-I provide consulting,

 We're aligned with the Context-Driven School of Software Testing, a community of people who believe that testing should respond first and foremost to the needs of the organization and the project, rather than to "best practices" that may not be best at all in the given context.
-You can read more about these ideas here.

 You can read about my recent work here.
 I'm based in Toronto.
 I'm a citizen of both Canada and the U.S., so I can work easily in either country and around the world.